Assets of Community Value - Community right to bid

 We will make a decision about listing within eight weeks of receiving a valid application.

 Nominations will be assessed by the Capital and Assets Forum, a group of senior officers with responsibility for ensuring the best use of assets.
 Local councillors will be consulted as part of this process.

 What happens if somebody is unhappy about the decision to list the asset?

 What happens if an asset is successfully nominated?

-The asset will be placed on the Register of Assets of Community Value for a period of five years (see bottom of the page).
+The asset will be placed on the ACV register for a period of five years (see bottom of the page).
 During this time, if the owner wishes to dispose of the asset, they will need to inform us.

 There will then be a period of six weeks when local community interest groups – not just the body that made the successful nomination - can express an intention to bid.
 If a community interest group does express an intention to bid, the full moratorium lasts for six months from when we were first informed of the intention to dispose of the asset.

 After the moratorium ends, there is then a ‘protected period’ of eighteen months from when we were informed of the intention to dispose when the owner can dispose of the asset however they wish.

 Although unincorporated community groups can nominate assets of community value, only incorporated community organisations can trigger the full moratorium.